GinoMoses/mfetch/README.md

 # TODO

--   expand configuration capabilities to allow a change of colors, the delimiter and adding a custom ASCII art
+-   expand configuration capabilities (e.g the colors, the delimiter)
 -   ASCII art based on the operating system